 An exit strategy can function as a roadmap that successors can use to hit the ground running.
 Also, it will be useful in defusing any disagreements between family members fighting for control as a plan will clearly lay out who the desired successor is.

-Martin Thatcher also talks about his family business in our Find Your North Star Podcast - listen to 'If it's not changing, it's not moving forward - making sure the next generation is in a better place'
+Martin Thatcher also talks about his family business in our Find Your North Star Podcast Series - listen here:

 An Employee Ownership Trust (EOT) is where a trust holds a controlling stake of your business.
 An advantage of an EOT is that you are able to sell for fair market value without facing capital gains tax liability.